Networks of Causal Abstractions: A Sheaf-theoretic Framework: Related Works

-\spara{Related works.} We build upon the general language of \emph{category theory} \cite{mac2013categories}, which is axiomatically centered on consistent mappings among objects of a given category.
-We work under the setting of \cite{d2025causal}, specifically without assuming: \emph{(i)} complete specification of the SCMs; \emph{(ii)} knowledge of their causal graphs; \emph{(iii)} their functional forms; \emph{(iv)} availability of interventional data; or \emph{(v)} jointly sampled observational data.
-Accordingly, we adopt the category-theoretic treatment of SCM by \cite{d2025causal,d2025relativity}, a functorial representation which separates the \emph{syntax} (i.e., structure) from the \emph{semantics} (i.e., CK) of the SCM.
-As in \cite{d2025relativity}, we consider CAs as mappings between SCMs and adopt the \abst-abstraction framework of \cite{rischel2020category}.
-In detail, we focus on \emph{constructive linear causal abstractions} (CLCAs, \cite{massidda2024learning,beckers2019abstracting}) and leverage the \emph{semantic embedding principle} (SEP, \cite{d2025causal}), informally stating that the high-level CK must be preserved when embedded in the low-level.
-Unlike \cite{d2025relativity}, in CAN restriction maps are the duals of CAs--corresponding to the transposes of CLCAs--and stalks are the CK of Gaussian SCMs.
-From the theoretical perspective, our work relates to \cite{ghrist2022cellular}, which develops cellular sheaves valued in the category of lattices, a non-Abelian setting akin to convex spaces of probability measures.
-From the learning standpoint, our problem formulation builds upon \Cref{th:existenceCA} in \cite{d2025causal}.
+We build upon the general language of \emph{category theory} \citep{mac2013categories}, which is axiomatically centered on consistent mappings among objects of a given category; in our case, causal models.
+We work in the context of \citep{d2025causal}, specifically without assuming: \emph{(i)} complete specification of the SCMs; \emph{(ii)} knowledge of their causal graphs; \emph{(iii)} their functional forms; \emph{(iv)} availability of interventional data; or \emph{(v)} jointly sampled observational data.
+Accordingly, we extend the category-theoretic treatment of SCMs by \citet{d2025causal,d2025relativity}, a functorial representation that separates \emph{syntax} (i.e., structure) from \emph{semantics} (i.e., CK) of the SCM.
+Alternative category-theoretic formalizations, inspired by the seminal work on categorical probability theory by \citet{fong2013causal}, leverage copy-discard and Markov categories to provide a string diagrammatic description of causal models \citep{rischel2020category,jacobs2021causal,fritz2023d,lorenz2023causal}.
+These works are more tailored to deterministic causal models involving discrete distributions.
+Conversely, our work focuses on probabilistic causal models with continuous probability distributions.
+More recently, \citet{mahadevan2025universal} introduced the topos causal model, which generalizes prior categorical approaches as well as the SCM \citep{pearl2009causality} and the potential outcome frameworks \citep{imbens2015causal}.